We care, and it shows!

 Determining fault can be tricky when the other party is dishonest and refuses to admit violating safety rules.
 And the injuries can be severe because automobiles can’t protect you from a side impact as well as they can for a rear-end accident.

 A T-bone auto accident can lead to devastating injuries and losses.
 This is especially true if the impact is on the driver’s side door.
 A T-bone can also happen on the passenger’s side.
-The invention of side airbags can lessen the severity of the injuries sustained in a T-bone.
+The invention of side airbags can lessen the severity of the injuries sustained.
 This is not always the case though.
-Sadly, T-bone accidents are the deadliest type of car crashes for children.
+Sadly, T-bone crash are the deadliest type of car crashes for children.

 Over the past 20 years, deaths due to side-impact crashes have risen from 31% to 51%.
 Increased vehicle speed and the number of SUVs on the road have caused this 20% jump.